akamalov/pcap-reporter/README.md

 ### 3. Upload and Analyze
 1. Open http://localhost:3000 in your browser
-2. Drag and drop a PCAP file or click "Choose File"
+2. Navigate to the Upload page
-3. Configure analysis options (optional)
+3. Drag and drop a PCAP file (max 100MB)
-4. Monitor real-time progress
+4. Wait for automatic analysis completion
-5. View comprehensive analysis results
+5. View detailed reports with PDF export option

 ## 🏗️ Architecture